50 Interesting & Fun Facts About Arizona State You Should Know

 Flagstaff is one of the most picturesque cities in the state.
 Its elevation allows it to have milder summer temperatures, and it regularly gets snow.

 It's also supposedly one of the most haunted cities in Arizona.
 The downtown area has haunted walking tours.
-In fact, there are over 15 Flagstaff locations that supposedly host ghosts.
+In fact, 10 Flagstaff locations apparently host ghosts.

 In Conclusion

-Did any of these facts surprise you?
-How many were completely new, and how many had you heard already?
+Did any of the facts above surprise you?
+How many were completely new to you, or have you heard of before?
 Hopefully, this list has helped open your eyes to what a fascinating place Arizona is.
-Maybe you're even on the cusp of planning a visit.
-We're sure you're excited to see some of these facts in action for yourself.
+Maybe you're even on the cusp of planning a visit!

-This list had 50 mind-blowing facts about the state, but there are hundreds more out there.
-One thing's for sure, if you find yourself in the Copper State anytime soon, you'll be able to impress your friends, family, and the locals with your knowledge.
+If you find yourself in the Copper State sometime soon, you'll now be able to impress your friends, family, and the locals with your new-found knowledge!

 Give us feedback about this article